-➤ Refer to page 64 and 70 of Management's Discussion and Analysis of Financial Condition and Results of Operation ("MD&A") within Northern Trust's 2014 Annual Report for more information on Northern Trust's Liquidity Risk Management and Risk Management processes.
+Refer to page 64 and 70 of the Corporation's 2014 Annual Report for more information on Northern Trust's Liquidity Risk Management and Risk Management processes.

 Risk Governance and Oversight

 Risk governance is an integral aspect of corporate governance at Northern Trust, and includes clearly defined accountabilities, expectations, internal controls and processes for risk-based decision-making and escalation of issues.
 The diagram below provides a high-level overview of Northern Trust's risk governance structure, highlighting the oversight of the Board of Directors and key risk-related committees.